UjjwalBudha/UjjwalBudha/README.md

 - 👋 Hi, I’m @UjjwalBudha
-- 👀 I’m interested in WebDevelopement
+- 👀 I’m interested in DEVOPS
-- 🌱 I’m currently learning ReactJs
+- 🌱 I have been pursuing BSC.CSIT
 - 📫 You can reach me via my socials

 <!---